Universal Freezing Transitions of Dipole-Conserving Chains: Blockages and fully extended states

 \subsection{The FES picture}

 We have just seen how certain types of local configurations of particles and holes in the FES of a $d=\infty$ system allow us to identify blockages and frozen sites that characterise the entire Krylov sector.
-A key realisation is that this method based on FESs allows us to draw important conclusions about systems with any finite $d$.
+A key realisation is that this method based on FESs allows us to also draw important conclusions about systems with finite $d$.
 Consider a configuration of particles on the chain in a system $S$ with $d$ finite.
-Starting from this, we imagine performing dynamics in an auxiliary system $\tilde{S}$ which is identical to $S$ aside from having no upper bound on the maximal on-site occupancy, i.e. $\tilde{d}=\infty$.
-We then apply outward hops until we reach the corresponding unique FES.
-If in this FES some sequences of empty sites constitute type-1 blockages, the same sites will be empty and frozen also in the finite-$d$ system $S$, thus representing there too type-1 blockages.
+Starting from this, we imagine performing dynamics in an auxiliary system $\tilde{S}$ which is identical to $S$ aside from having no upper bound on the maximal on-site occupancy, i.e., $\tilde{d}=\infty$.
+We can hence apply outward hops until we reach the corresponding unique FES.
+If in this FES some sequences of empty sites constitute type-1 blockages, the same sites will also be empty and frozen in the finite-$d$ system $S$, thus representing frozen blockages there as well.
 This is because the Krylov sector associated with the chosen particle configuration in the finite-$d$ system $S$ is included in the Krylov sector associated with the $\tilde{d}=\infty$ system $\tilde{S}$.
-Similarly, type-2 blockages in $\tilde{S}$ constitute type-2 blockages also in $S$, in that they prevent the propagation of particles and dipole moment between the regions on their left and right, while allowing interactions between the latter and the sites that form the blockage.
-In the following, we will refer to this approach that maps a configuration of the system $S$ to its corresponding FES in the auxiliary system $\tilde{S}$ as the “FES picture”.
+Similarly, type-2 blockages in $\tilde{S}$ constitute (or are part of) blockages also in $S$, in that they prevent the propagation of particles and dipole moment between the regions on their left and right.
+In the following, we refer to this approach that maps a configuration of the system $S$ to its corresponding FES in the auxiliary system $\tilde{S}$ as the “FES picture”.